osbeorn/fire-dept-stopwatch/README.md

 # fireDeptStopwatch
 A stopwatch used for our training sessions in our local fire department SSV team.

+## Sponsors

+### Advanced Installer
+The Windows Installer is made with [Advanced Installer](http://www.advancedinstaller.com/) on an open source license.
+Advanced Installer allowed us to create a feature complete installer in a user friendly environment with minimal effort.

 ## License

 MIT License